By far the most commonly used alternative to straight chlorine chemical pools are salt water pool systems.

 If you already own a salt generator, you know that first, hundreds of pounds of salt must be added to the pool and you will need to keep the salt level up to make sure the system works correctly.
 What is surprising is that many salt system owners don’t realize that salt pools are chlorine pools!
 High levels of chlorine are always present in salt pools.

 When the salty water passes through the salt cell inserted into the plastic plumbing, the salt converts to chlorine which is used to sanitize the water and eventually converts back to salt to repeat the process.
 Salt must be added to the pool regularly to replace water that has splashed out or been diluted by rain.

 Customers who have moved away from salt water pool systems usually do so because of corrosion issues or because they want to stop using chlorine to disinfect the water.
 And these pool owners start using either Oxygen (Ozone) or UV.
-Many times, we hear from them when it’s time to replace the salt cell which lasts 3-5 years and then decide to try something with fewer chemicals than salt pools.
+Many times, we hear from salt pool owners when it’s time to replace the salt cell (which lasts a few years) who then decide to try something without all the chlorine of a salt pool.